On this page

 Error: Text content does not match server-rendered HTML.
 Warning: Expected server HTML to contain a matching <div> in <div>.

-This usually shows as a white flash, broken layout, or the dreaded full-page re-render.
-In production it's silent but damages user experience and
+This usually shows as a white flash, broken layout, or a full-page re-render.
+In production it is silent but damages user experience and Core Web Vitals.

 Server renders at request time.
 Client renders at load time.
 Any value that changes between those two moments will mismatch.